paoloo/blockchainPOC/README.md

 - **NODE**: https://chain.com/docs/1.2/node/doc/index.html

 ## ToDo
+- **REFACTOR** as it was a copy-and-paste from REPL to test the concept
 - add Dockerfile with buildstep and run everything with docker-compose
+- **THE DOCKERFILE IS BUGGY AND FOR EXPERIMENTS**
 - add payment list endpoint
 - create frontend

 ## License

-Copyright © 2018 Paolo Oliveira - if you use this code, you have to teach something to at least 5 persons.
+Copyright © 2018 Paolo Oliveira - if you use this code, you have to teach something to at least 5 monkeys.